dotnet/maui/.github/DEVELOPMENT.md

 - *Maui.Controls.Sample*: Full gallery sample with all of the controls and features of .NET MAUI
 - *Maui.Controls.Sample.Sandbox*: Empty project useful for testing reproductions or use cases
-- *Essentials.Sample*: Full gallery demonstrating  the library previously known as essentials.
+- *Essentials.Sample*: Full gallery demonstrating the library previously known as Essentials.
 These are all the non UI related MAUI APIs.

 ### Testing